City of Revelstoke company owes millions - BC Local News

 The forest corporation loaned RCEC $1.2 million, roughly 15 years ago, to help with construction, but has yet to be repaid.

 Since RCEC became operational in 2005 as a $5.3 million ‘heat only’ project, its deficit sits at more than $1 million.
-However, it has decreased its long term debt by roughly $100,000 in the last three years to just under $500,000.
+However, each year in the last three years it has decreased its long term debt by roughly $100,000 to just under $500,000 in total.

 The proposed propane subsidy